-A Canadian swimmer's success is forcing China to reexamine the legacy of its one child policy
+A Canadian swimmer's success is forcing China to reexamine the legacy of its one-child policy

 MacNeil was born in 2000 in Jiujiang, a city on the southern shores of the Yangtze River in China's Jiangxi province, according to her profile on Team Canada's official website.

-On Chinese social media, many suspected she had been abandoned by her biological parents, a once-common practice under China's now-scrapped one child policy.
+On Chinese social media, many suspected she had been abandoned by her biological parents, a once-common practice under China's now-scrapped one-child policy.

 The stringent policy, in place until 2016, led to female infants being aborted, abandoned and even killed due to a traditional preference for sons among many Chinese families.
 That has left the country with a deeply skewed sex ratio at birth, and a surplus of more than 30 million men.